-IMPORTANT: The maximum current available through the serial and/or parallel port should NOT exceed a total of 0.75 Amps.
+IMPORTANT: The maximum current available through the serial and/or parallel port is not to exceed a total of 0.75 Amps.

 When XON/XOFF handshaking is selected, data flow is controlled by the ASCII control codes DC1 (XON) and DC3 (XOFF).
 The DTR control lead will have no effect.